 Seeking Guidance and Feedback

-While self-learning is a powerful tool, having a mentor can accelerate your growth:
+While self-learning is a powerful tool, having a mentor can accelerate your growth.
+This is very helpful to consider when exploring how to get started coding:

 - Experience: Mentors, with their years of experience, can provide insights that you might not find in books or online courses.